 An Electrocution Accident

 When electrocution accidents occur, workers must find an Electrocution Accident Lawyer.
-In a notable case, a worker suffered an injury while performing duct work at a renovation project.
+In a notable recent case, a worker suffered an injury while performing duct work at a renovation project.
 The worker used an eight-foot ladder to install duct work.
 He held onto the ladder with his left hand and used a battery-operated drill with his right hand.
 The worker stood on the sixth rung of the ladder and used the drill to screw a cap into the existing duct.

 The project superintendent was standing about 20-30 feet away from the worker.
 He heard a loud noise and turned around.
 He saw sparks and saw the worker fall backwards from the ladder after receiving the electrical shock.
 The worker fell approximately five feet back first and hit his head on a concrete slab.

 The worker’s electrocution accident lawyer filed a lawsuit against the developers and contractors (the defendants).
 Following depositions of all the witnesses and exchanging of expert reports, the worker asked the judge to decide liability.
 Specifically, he argued that New York law requires construction workers to be provided with jobsites safe from electrical hazards.

 The state legislature created a list of safety rules called the Industrial Code.
 The Industrial Code has general construction safety rules, as well as specific safety rules for all types of construction work, including everything from hoisting, to demolition, to electrical work.
 If developers or contractors violate these rules they face liability.

 The worker argued that his electrocution accident occurred because the defendants broke several of these rules.
 Specifically, these rules say that workers need to be properly warned of live electrical boxes.
 Alternatively, power to the boxes needed to be shut down.
 Here, the worker argued that developer and contractor did neither.
 Accordingly, the violated the Industrial Code.
 Those violations directly caused his electrocution accident.